Mauritian nationality law

 Mauritian nationality law is regulated by the Constitution of Mauritius, as amended; the Mauritius Citizenship Act, and its revisions; and various international agreements to which the country is a signatory.
 These laws determine who is, or is eligible to be, a national of Mauritius.
 The legal means to acquire nationality, formal legal membership in a nation, differ from the domestic relationship of rights and obligations between a national and the nation, known as citizenship.
 Nationality describes the relationship of an individual to the state under international law, whereas citizenship is the domestic relationship of an individual within the nation.
 In Britain and thus the Commonwealth of Nations, though the terms are often used synonymously outside of law, they are governed by different statutes and regulated by different authorities.
 Mauritian nationality is typically obtained under the principle of jus sanguinis, i.e. by birth in Mauritius or abroad to parents with Mauritian nationality.
 It can be granted to persons with an affiliation to the country, or to a permanent resident who has lived in the country for a given period of time through naturalisation.

 Acquisition of nationality

 Nationality can be acquired in Mauritius at birth or later in life through naturalisation.

 By birth

 Children born anywhere to at least one parent with Mauritian nationality who was born in Mauritius can acquire nationality at birth; however, children born abroad to Mauritian nationals may not pass on their nationality to their children.

 By naturalisation

-Naturalisation can be granted to persons who understand English or another dialect of the territory and have resided in Mauritius for a sufficient period of time to confirm they understand the customs and traditions of the country.
+Naturalisation can be granted to persons who understand English or another language of the territory and have resided in Mauritius for a sufficient period of time to confirm they understand the customs and traditions of the country.
 General provisions are that applicants have good character and an understanding of the responsibilities of a citizen.
 Applicants must typically have resided in the country for six years.
 Besides foreigners meeting the criteria, other persons who may be registered include: